Beware carbon monoxide – A silent killer

 Do you use a gas heater?

-Gas heaters are great for keeping warm but they can be deadly if not maintained properly.
+Gas heaters can be deadly if not maintained properly.

 Carbon monoxide poisoning can happen in any home or building with gas heating appliances, including newer ones.